-There are several macro and microeconomic factors that contributed to the growth of our business and the RTC/RTH product and service markets in China.
+There are several macro and microeconomic factors that contributed to the growth of our business, specifically the RTC, RTH, RTE and plant-based product and service markets in China.
 These include (but are not limited to):

-- China's rapid economic growth and urbanization, which has resulted in an increase in per capita annual disposable income; - China's investments in its technological infrastructure and COVID-19 accelerated improvements in internet and mobile subscriber penetration rates; - Favourable domestic social, governmental, and economic reforms centered on promoting a healthier lifestyle and life-choices; and - Broader shift in consumer preferences, trends, and purchasing behavior to convenience without compromising on quality and/or nutritional value.
+China's rapid economic growth and urbanization, which has resulted in an increase in per capita annual disposable income;

+- China's investments in its technological infrastructure and increase in internet and mobile subscriber penetration rates induced by COVID-19; - Favorable domestic social, governmental, and economic reforms centered on promoting a healthier lifestyle and life-choices; and - Broader shift in consumer preferences, trends, and purchasing behavior to convenience without compromising on quality and/or nutritional value.